Ball State vs. Miami (OH) NCAA Football Odds, Plays and Insights | October 23, 2021

 Miami (OH) Stats and Trends

-- So far this year Miami (OH) has two wins against the spread.
+- Thus far this season Miami (OH) has two wins against the spread.

-- The RedHawks have covered the spread once this year when underdogs by 6 points or more (in three chances).
+- This season, the RedHawks have just one ATS win in three games as an underdog of 6 points or more.

-- Miami (OH) has gone over the point total in 42.9% of its opportunities this season (three times in seven games with a set point total).
+- Miami (OH) has eclipsed the over/under in 42.9% of its opportunities this season (three times in seven games with a set point total).

-- The RedHawks have seven giveaways this season, while the Cardinals have 10 takeaways .
+- This season the RedHawks have seven turnovers, three fewer than the Cardinals have takeaways (10).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.